An Introduction to the Structural Components of Wine

 Tannins

 Tannins are polyphenols that exist in many food products including chocolate, coffee, and tea.
-In nature, they help plants protect themselves from overzealous herbivores as well as pathogens.
+In nature, they help protect plants from overzealous herbivores as well as pathogens.
 When we consume tannins, they bind with proteins in saliva, creating the feeling of astringency (the proteins are what help saliva lubricate your mouth).
 When tannins are either unripe or too plentiful, this sensation is off-putting (and thus a deterrent to a hungry animal).
 Depending on the amount, length, type, and shape of the tannins, we may feel anything from a soft velvety coating inside our mouths to a drying sensation like we sucked on a piece of gauze.
 We often use words ranging from green, chalky, or grippy, to ripe, supple, smooth, or fine to describe tannins.

 Red wines are most well-known for their tannins, but orange wines have them too.
 White wine and rosé can have them, but generally in low amounts that don’t have a major impact on our experience of the wine.

 Tannins are important for food pairing as well.
 The combination of a big Cabernet Sauvignon with a rare steak is a classic for good reason.
-Tannins act as an astringent, thus drying out your mouth, which enhances the perception of the steak’s juiciness, making it seem more delicious.
+Tannins act as an astringent, drying out your mouth, which enhances the perception of the steak’s juiciness, making it seem more delicious.
 You generally want to pair high tannin wine with something juicy.
 A well-done steak will not serve the same purpose.
 Fattier steaks are more delicious with high-tannin wines, as the tannin helps cut the fat.
 A ribeye will serve you better than filet mignon.
 Who am I kidding, besides in a Beef Rossini, when is a ribeye not better than filet mignon?

 Acidity

 Understanding acidity in wine can help you find more varietals you like.
-For instance, if you had a Premier Cru Chablis and loved it, you might find also enjoy other high-acid varietals, such as Riesling and Chenin Blanc.
+For instance, if you had a Premier Cru Chablis and loved it, you might also enjoy other high-acid varietals, such as Riesling and Chenin Blanc.
 Acidity is also crucial with food pairing.
 High acidity can help cut fat and restore our palates.
 For instance, Nebbiolo (high acid, high tannin red grape) is an excellent partner to lamb.
 Sauternes is a classic partner to foie gras (in this case, both for its acidity and residual sugar).
-One of my favorite surprise pairings was at Californios in San Francisco, where they paired a Meursault (white Burgundy) with Wagyu.
+One of my favorite surprise pairings was at Californios in San Francisco, where they paired a Meursault (full-bodied white Burgundy) with Wagyu.
 It was absolutely mind-blowing!

 Carbohydrates (Don’t worry, there aren’t many!)

 Most wines are produced in a dry style, meaning the majority, if not all, sugar is fermented into alcohol.
 Wines that are marketed “low carb wine” are really taking advantage of a fact inherent to dry wine.
-Don’t fall for it, you’re probably spending more money per bottle for the same or lower quality of wine.
-Lower end wines such as the typical White Zinfandel might have more residual sugar, as will great wines such as some Rieslings, Champagne, Chenin Blanc, and of course, dessert wines.
+Don’t fall for it, you’re probably spending more money per bottle for the same or lower quality wine.
+Lower end wines such as the typical White Zinfandel might have more residual sugar, as will great wines such as some Rieslings, Champagne, Chenin Blanc, and of course, sweet wines.

 That being said, when a wine does have residual sugar (often abbreviated RS), the sugar adds complexity to the wine.
 It can help round out high levels of acidity, such as in German Rieslings, and it also adds viscosity to the wine, making it feel a bit heavier in your mouth and adding body.
 Quality wines made with residual sugar are often excellent accompaniments to a variety of foods, including fatty foods and spicy dishes.